base10/pomodori/doc/notes.md

 - Take the Ruby on Rails approach of expecting set-up to be done ahead of testing with a database present
 - Continue on with building Event and Pomodori models

+## 2013-06-22

+Beginning work setting up a test database as noted above.